 2. Shop around.

 There are often major differences in costs between competing medical care providers and hospitals for the same services and care.
 Next Avenue suggests contacting “at least two health care providers offering the procedures you seek” and inquiring about the out-of-pocket costs.
 You can also check online to see if the hospital or facility you are interested in has posted information about their fees.
-According to the American Hospital Association (AMA), there are currently 42 states that require their hospitals to make information on charges and payment rates available to the public.
-If fees are not posted online, you can request a written estimate.

 Request an Itemized Bill